Is Mompreneur life for you?

 I’m often told how “lucky” I am that I get to work from home, for myself, make the rules; you know, all of it.
 I’m not lucky.
 I created this set up, and what I’ll say about it is that along with the pros, there are definitely cons.
 I’ll start by sharing them with you.

 Note: While in many ways I fall under the Mompreneur category, in many other ways I don’t (instead simply just an Entrepreneur).
 I believe that most people think a true Mompreneur is a mother who runs her business and has her children at home with her sans-daycare/childcare.
-My children are not at home with me during the day, and they do go to daycare.
+My children are not at home with me during the day.
 I think that’s the only true Mompreneur criteria I’m missing.

 Mompreneur Pros and Cons